tom-howard/com2009/docs/waffles/launching-ros.md

 ---
-title: Launching ROS
+title: Launching ROS (and Pairing the Laptop)
 ---

-# Launching ROS

 The first step is to launch ROS on the Waffle.